manuelsalamino/Elaborato/README.md

 # Spreadsheet

-Spreadsheet "Excel-similar" build in c++ using QT library for the visualization
+Spreadsheet "Excel-similar" developed in C++ using QT library for the visualization